 I’ve been photographing weddings for six years, of course I have more than three tips!
 These bonus tips might not apply to everyone, but are great things to keep in mind.
 Please don’t hesitate to ask if you have any questions as you apply these to your wedding.

 - Plan time at sunset for photos.
 Unfortunately, with the way weddings are scheduled, the bulk of wedding photos occur during the worst light, in the middle of the day.
 It’s unavoidable, and that’s okay!
 I’m used to it, and can plan for midday sun.
-But, if it’s possible to work in 15-20 minutes of time for just the bride and groom during those last few hours of beautiful golden light, you won’t regret it.
+But, if it’s possible to work in 15-20 minutes of time for just the couple during those last few hours of beautiful golden light, you won’t regret it.
 Depending on time of year and wedding schedule, this usually falls within cocktail hour or dinner.

 - Consider night photos.
 If sunset photos aren’t an option, oftentimes, taking 10-15 minutes during the open dancing portion of the night can also yield some dramatic photos (and give you a break to cool down and take a breather!).
 Talk to me before planning on this though, since not all locations are ideal for night shots.